 One confided that he wanted to make marionettes and put on a show.

 When they decided to trust me with their secret, I always burst out with “Great idea!
 Let’s start today!”
-And every one of them said “Are you nuts?
+And every one of them said “What are you — nuts?
 I can’t do that.
-EVERYBODY will laugh at me.”
+EVERYBODY will laugh at me,” which seems to secret code for “My dead father laughed at me 20 years ago.”

-And yet, people can hook rugs or do magic tricks or yodel or flash a yo-yo and yet still look way cool.
-If you buy them that pogo stick and give it a demo in their driveway — the secret dream can crack open a window to more light and air and company.
+But their dead father got the wrong idea, probably smacked into him by his own dead father.
+The truth is, people can hook rugs or do magic tricks or yodel or flash a yo-yo and yet still look way cool.
+If you buy your friend that pogo stick and give it a demo in their driveway — the secret dream can crack open a window to more light and air and company.

 Who is their guiding light?

-This is not the same as having an exclusional hero such as a K-Pop band singer.
+This doesn’t mean an exclusional hero such as a K-Pop band singer.
 (Not to criticize anybody’s music — but the terms of a K-Pop promotional contract excludes just about everyone in the world from joining the band and making the cut to the top.)
 A media product star is not available to bring companionship or kindness to someone’s life, and media fantasy worlds don’t strike me as the safest footing for a deeply depressed person anyway.

 In contrast, a guiding light is a real-life person who notices the people around them, who imparts kindness, wisdom, acceptance or support in a personal encounter, often without realizing that he or she is having any affect on other people.